mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 Okay.
 Let's say the history of Chigi.
 I think you can read the introduction of this book, [and] you can see the history of Tendai, and also you will understand a little bit of the history of Chigi, but I would like to say a little bit, briefly.

 Chigi was born in Kayo in Hunan Province. [...]
 He became a monk at the age of 18, in 556 A.D.
 And he studied *Threefold Saddharma Pundarika Sutra*.
 I think [there is an] English version of the *Threefold Lotus Sutra*.
 That is the three major scriptures in Tendai.
 One is the *Sutra of Innumerable Meanings*, you can see.
 And also second is the *Sutra of the Lotus Flower of the Wonderful Law*.
 And third, the *Sutra of Meditation on the Bodhisattva Universal Virtue*.
 I think you will find those three scriptures in that book.
 So he studied the *Threefold Lotus Sutra*, and at the age of 23, in 561 (CE), he stayed at Mount Taiso in Hunan Province.
 He studied the *Lotus Sutra* and learned the method to attain enlightenment under the guidance of Eshi, who lived from 515 to 577.
-Eshi is a teacher, Eshi's teacher was Emon, who was one of Nagarjuna's disciples.
-But [...] in terms of quality of teaching, I think Nagarjuna was the founder of the Tendai teaching, and second is Emon.
-Nagarjuna is the founder, and Emon, and Eshi.
+Eshi is a teacher, Eshi's teacher was Emon, who was one of Nāgārjuna's disciples.
+But [...] in terms of quality of teaching, I think Nāgārjuna was the founder of the Tendai teaching, and second is Emon.
+Nāgārjuna is the founder, and Emon, and Eshi.
 And then, Chigi.
 So Eshi is [Chigi’s] teacher.

 But he (Eshi) emphasizes “three observations in one mind”. *Three observations* means, one is the *all-knowing wisdom*.
 And [second is] the *way-seed wisdom*.
 And third is *all-knowing and the way-seed wisdom*.
 [This corresponds] to *emptiness* and *provisional existence* and also *middle way*.